 Increased Revenue

-Six months later, the company had landed 12 new enterprise customers, $1.5 million in new annual recurring revenue.
+Six months later, the company had landed 12 new enterprise customers and $1.5 million in new annual recurring revenue.

 Greater Marketing and Sales Alignment